-(1) Before a local government adopts a change to an acknowledged comprehensive plan or a land use regulation, unless circumstances described in OAR 660-018-0022 apply, the local government shall submit the proposed change to the department, including the information
+(1) Before a local government adopts a change to an acknowledged comprehensive plan or a land use regulation, unless circumstances described in OAR 660-018-0022 apply, the local government shall submit the proposed change to the department, including the information described in section (2) of this rule.
+The local government must submit the proposed change to the director at the department's Salem office at least 35 days before holding the first evidentiary hearing on adoption of the proposed change.

-The applicant is requesting an amendment to both the City and County Comprehensive Plans.
+The Applicant is requesting an amendment to both the City and County Comprehensive Plans.
 The City will be required to provide notice to the Department of Land Conservation and Development (DLCD) at least 35 days prior to the first evidentiary hearing before the NUAMC.

-- (2) The submittal must include applicable forms provided by the department, be in a format acceptable to the department, and include all of the following materials: - (b) If a comprehensive plan map or zoning map is created or altered by the proposed change, a copy of the relevant portion of the map that is created or altered; - (c) A brief narrative summary of the proposed change and any supplemental information that the local government believes may be useful to inform the director and members of the public of the effect of the proposed change; - (d) The date set for the first evidentiary hearing; - (e) The notice or a draft of the notice required under ORS 197.763 regarding a quasijudicialland use hearing, if applicable; and - (f) Any staff report on this proposed change or information that describes when the staff report will be available and how a copy may be obtained.
+- (2) The submittal must include applicable forms provided by the department, be in a format acceptable to the department, and include all of the following materials: - (b) If a comprehensive plan map or zoning map is created or altered by the proposed change, a copy of the relevant portion of the map that is created or altered; - (c) A brief narrative summary of the proposed change and any supplemental information that the local government believes may be useful to inform the director and members of the public of the effect of the proposed change; - (d) The date set for the first evidentiary hearing; - (e) The notice or a draft of the notice required under ORS 197.763 regarding a quasi-judicialland use hearing, if applicable; and - (f) Any staff report on this proposed change or information that describes when the staff report will be available and how a copy may be obtained.

-The applicant is requesting an amendment to both the City and County Comprehensive Plans to expand the City's URAs.
+The Applicant is requesting an amendment to both the City and County Comprehensive Plans to expand the City's URAs.
 The submittal to DLCD will include the materials identified above.